 Grading Scales Employed During MLS Program

-Junior Level On Campus Senior Level Clinical Experience
+Junior Level On Campus Senior Level Clinical Experience ce

-100 - 90 А 100 - 93 А 100 - 94 Α
+100 - 90 А 100 - 93 А 100 - 94 А

 89 - 80 В 92 - 84 В 93 - 87 В

 79 - 70 С 83 - 75 С 86 - 80 С

 69 - 60 D 74 - 66 D 79 - 73 D

 Scholastic Achievement - On Campus Course Work As MLS students will eventually be participating in an educational experience in a clinical laboratory and graduates will be providing quality health care services, all students will be required to perform at or above the minimum final performance level of "C" described in the table above to remain in the program.
 A grade of "D" in any one MLS course will result in the student being dismissed from the program.
 Students will be informed of dismissal decisions in writing.
 If a student wishes to appeal a dismissal decision, the appeal must be initiated within seven days of the receipt of the dismissal letter.
 The appeal process is described on page 26 of this handbook.
 Students who are dismissed from the program are eligible to reapply for admission to the next professional phase.
 Such students must meet all admission requirements at the time of re-application.
-Students that are re-admitted to the program will be required to repeat any MLS courses that were not completed within the past year.
+Students that are readmitted to the program will be required to repeat any MLS courses that were not completed within the past year.
 For MLS courses taken within the last year, students may be required to demonstrate competency by passing examinations and/or laboratory practicals.
-Any required demonstration of competency will be delineated prior to re-admission.
-Students are allowed to enter the professional phase of the MLS program a maximum of two times.
+Any required to enter the professional phase of the MLS program a maximum of two times.